 Margery Boucher, MA, MS, LPCS

-Margery has almost 20 years of experience in the mental health field.
+Margery more than 20 years of experience in the mental health field.
 At present she has a concierge counseling practice in Dallas and Southlake Texas.
 In her private practice she works with individuals, families, and couples of most ages.
 She specializes in working with mood and anxiety disorders, addiction and non-suicidal self-injury.
 Margery also conducts multiple types of assessments in her practice.
 She is qualified to assess for personality, strength finding/career placement, clinical pathology, addiction and intelligence testing.

-She is also the Clinical Director of Arise Recovery Centers, an adult Intensive Outpatient Program for addiction, located in Dallas, Southlake and Fort Worth Texas.
+She is also the Executive Clinical Director of Arise Recovery Centers, an adult Intensive Outpatient Program for addiction, located in Dallas, Southlake and Fort Worth Texas.

 She has a research career spanning almost 15 years.
 Having completed research on adolescent self-injurious behavior and the effectiveness of using art as a treatment tool; for which she was awarded "Excellence in Research" by the graduate program at California State University-Fullerton.
 She has also worked on a qualitative research project investigating different ways in which clinicians work with the male population in therapy.
 She has conducted extensive research on adolescent mental health issues such as prevalence and predictors of adolescent depression.